 Omar is currently a member of both the Harmony and Music Education departments at Berklee, where he teaches all four levels of Harmony offered, in addition to taking charge of the "Introduction to Music Education" course.
 Omar is an active member of the Berklee community, serving on the Diversity and Inclusion Council, the Comprehensive Enrollment Strategy Workgroup, and acting as co-chair of the LGBT Allies.
-Omar was nominated for the Distinguished Faculty Award after only three years at the college, and has thrice been awarded the Certificate of Distinction in Teaching from Harvard University, where he served as a Teaching Fellow.
+Omar was nominated for the Distinguished Faculty Award after only three years at the college, and has thrice been awarded the Certificate of Distinction in Teaching from Harvard University, where he served as a Teaching Fellow for four years.

 In addition to formal academic instruction, Omar also offers private instruction in composition.
 If you are interested in scheduling a lecture, masterclass, or a private instruction in composition, send an email to firstname.lastname@example.org.

 2.20.16 World Premiere: "Of Our New Day Begun" - CBDNA Southern Division Conference @ The Gaillard Center, 3:30pm.
 WKU Wind Ensemble led by Dr. Gary Schallert